alidcastano/alidcastano-jekyll/_posts/2016-01-04-their-fault-or-yours.md

 ---

-title:  "Is it their fault, or yours?"
+title:  Is it their fault, or yours?
 image: 99-problems.png
+quote: |
+    “Between stimulus and response, there is a space.
+In that space is our power to choose our response.
+In our response lies our growth and our freedom.” - Viktor Frankl
 thanks: Leena Heiman and Moises Castano

 ---

 My mother, I've noticed, has developed an acumen over the years for pointing out what I do wrong.
 And she'll do it whenever she can too.

 Earlier this morning, for example, my dog, Rocky, pooped inside my room.
 I mildly spanked him.
 I wanted him to think twice before doing it again.
 But my mom yelled at *me*!